Privacy Notices

 As a result of Section 75 of the National Health Services Act 2006, in some of our services we work in formal partnership working arrangements with other registered professionals, such as social workers.
 These are mainly within are community mental health teams where we have specialist registered social workers who are employed as part of the Community Teams.
 This is from the appropriate local authorities, such as Coventry City Council and Warwickshire County Council.

 Where the Trust receives a request for information about you including information from your health records, if this is not connected with your direct health/social care, the Trust would ask for your explicit i.e. written consent.
-For example if a Solicitor or other external organisation such as an Insurance company asked for copies of your health records, the Trust would only provide this information about you when you have consented in writing and told us what you are happy to share.
+For example, if a Solicitor or other external organisations asked for copies of your health records, the Trust would only provide this information about you when you have consented to share this information.

 Information shared in regard to Safeguarding